Skip to content

 Angle addition

-in other words, \(opp = sin \cdot hyp\), and \(adj = cos \cdot hyp\).
+In other words, \(opp = sin \cdot hyp\), and \(adj = cos \cdot hyp\).

-The black triangle in its bottom-left corner has angle \(\alpha\) and the blue triangle in its bottom-left corner has angle \(\beta\), they are both right triangles, and the length of the top of the blue triangle is 1, and of coarse the combind angle is \(\alpha + \beta\).
+The black triangle in its bottom-left corner has angle \(\alpha\) and the blue triangle in its bottom-left corner has angle \(\beta\), they are both right triangles, and the length of the top of the blue triangle is 1, and of coarse the combined angle is \(\alpha + \beta\).

 The question is: what is the \(sin(\alpha + \beta)\) and \(cos(\alpha + \beta)\)?